Cunning Plans

 💰 Selling the Scheme (not yet online) looks more closely at Dead Souls, comparing how Putin sells his special military operation to the way Chichikov sells his scheme to buy dead souls (or deceased serfs):

-Like Shakespeare, Gogol and Dostoevsky delve into questions and problems, and ultimately fall back on tradition because they can’t find a satisfactory answer to these questions and problems.
+Gogol and Dostoevsky delve into similar ethical and religious problems, yet they ultimately fall back on spiritual tradition because they can’t find a satisfactory answers in the here and now.
 The troika at the end of Part One of Dead Souls represents Russia: it careens wildly into the countryside and forces everyone and everything in its path to give way.
 The cause of its wild flight is clear: Chichikov’s directive to the driver.
-This directive is like the homicidal will of Raskolnikov at the beginning of Crime and Punishment: both are selfish, lacking in principle, and fundamentally wrong.
-Like Putin’s special military operation.
+This directive is like the homicidal will of Raskolnikov at the beginning of Crime and Punishment: both are selfish, lacking in principle, and fundamentally wrong — like Putin’s special military operation.
 But unlike Putin, the Russian authors have the good sense to recognize this: Chichikov lands in prison and tries to repent his former ways, and Raskolnikov feels so guilty that he all but pleads with the police investigator to throw him in jail.
+In this, they appear to be very much in line with the points about forgiveness and justice that Dostoevsky makes in The Brothers Karamazov, which I explore in ✝️ Zosima & the Grand Inquisitor.

-The authors’ solutions (or resolutions to use the literary term) are personal and moral rather than political or cultural.
-They address fundamental flaws in human nature, but they don’t expand this solution to address the cultural and political flaws that make society either free or enslaved.
+Gogol and Dostoevsky offer solutions, yet they are more like literary and spiritual resolutions than systemic political solutions.
+The authors address fundamental flaws in human nature, but they don’t expand their solutions to address the cultural and political flaws that make society either free or enslaved.
 While Gogol offers possible directions for society in the lacklustre Part Two of Dead Souls, none of them answer the question, What forces in Russia can retain and reverse this willful careening?

-There will always be Chichikovs and Raskolnikovs in society; what society needs is a system of law and societal custom that keeps them in check.
+There will always be Chichikovs and Raskolnikovs in society; what Russian society needs isn’t just a moral system that condemns and forgives them, but also a system of law and societal custom that keeps them in check.
 Thou must not swindle, steal, murder, or invade thy neighbour is obvious to most everyone, but what to do with individuals who sideswipe these basic rules with their careening troika?
 And how to respond when they proclaim that their reckless flight is also moral and glorious?

 Bulgakov’s case is different from that of Gogol and Dostoevsky, both of whom lived in a 19th century world of Western colonialism and nascent democracy.
 Yet for Bulgakov the alternate to authoritarian power had almost arrived: the liberal societies of the West had attained universal suffrage and were in the early stages of ending colonial rule (at least by his death in 1940).
 Western democracies were far from perfect — especially the fascist states of the 1930s! — yet in general they were far better to their own populations than the commissars, who reigned over purges, the Ukrainian Holodomor, the prison gulags, and the creation of a false narrative about communist equality and freedom.